sguox002/leetcode/contest/contest163-169.md

         return res==sum;
     }
 ```
-it is easy to understand, however it tries a lot of unnecessary combinations.
+it is easy to understand, however it tries a lot of unnecessary combinations.</br>
-for example when we choose the definition for the LSB of each words, the result bit is determined.
+for example when we choose the definition for the LSB of each words, the result bit is determined.</br>
-but this approach still tries all the combination.
+but this approach still tries all the combination.</br>
-More efficient way is to try col by col from the LSB.
+More efficient way is to try col by col from the LSB.</br>
-This approach is more complicated since it is a two-backtracking problem:
+This approach is more complicated since it is a two-backtracking problem:</br>
 - backtracking on a single column with cf.
 - backtracking on columns (when current col fails, we need backtrack to previous col)
 It helps greatly if we define it a 2d backtracking problem with row and col.